Carnomaly500 to bring unique flavor to iRacing events

 One of the things that makes the event so appealing is that it’ll feature eRacr’s new interactive tech for the entire broadcast – that means that via a brand-new Twitch extension, players will have access to a fantasy game running concurrently with the real game.

-Fantasy sports leagues and competitions are more popular than ever – the eRacr crew picked a good time to launch their own version of it!
+Fantasy esports leagues and competitions are more popular than ever – the eRacr crew picked a good time to launch their own version of it!

 It’s called eRacr Predictor and it’ll let you predict your top finishers, your qualifying speeds, pit stops, and more.
 The better you guess, the more points you get, and top finishers in the eRacr Predictor will be eligible for prizes at the end.
 Details on that haven’t been revealed yet, but even just watching and guessing could net you a cool reward!